Merkel camp eyes tie-up with Social Democrats, shuns Greens

 Merkel said on Monday she had already made contact with the SPD leadership, but did not rule out talks with other parties in the search for a stable government to steer Europe's largest economy through the next four years.

-The more conservative wing of Merkel's bloc dislike the pacifist Greens, who favor big tax increases for the wealthy.
+The more conservative wing of Merkel's bloc dislike the pacifist Greens, who favour big tax increases for the wealthy.

 The CDU-CSU ruled with the SPD in a fairly effective 'grand coalition' led by Merkel from 2005 to 2009.